Open-Health-Manager/Design/userStories.md

-# Ideating User Stories
+# Top 100 Use Cases

-Top 100 Use Cases for the Open Health Manager project, sorted according to 6 broad user definitions
+Top 100 Use Cases for the Rosie (Open Health Manager) project, sorted according to 6 broad user personas.

 ## Broad User Definitions